Suharto: Foreign policy

 Upon assuming power, Suharto's government adopted a policy of neutrality in the Cold War but was nevertheless quietly aligned with the Western bloc (including Japan and South Korea) to secure support for Indonesia's economic recovery.
 Western countries, impressed by Suharto's strong anti-communist credentials, were quick to offer their support.
-Diplomatic relations with China were suspended in October 1967 due to suspicion of Chinese involvement in the 30 September Movement (diplomatic relations were only restored in 1990).
+Diplomatic relations with China were suspended in October 1967 due to suspicion of Chinese involvement in the 30 September Movement.
+(Diplomatic relations were not restored until 1990.)
 Due to Suharto's destruction of the PKI, the Soviet Union embargoed military sales to Indonesia.
 However, from 1967 to 1970 foreign minister Adam Malik managed to secure several agreements to restructure massive debts incurred by Sukarno from the Soviet Union and other Eastern European communist states.
 Regionally, having ended confrontation with Malaysia in August 1966, Indonesia became a founding member of the Association of Southeast Asian Nations (ASEAN) in August 1967.
 This organization is designed to establish a peaceful relationship between Southeast Asian countries free from conflicts such as the ongoing Vietnam War.
+Under Suharto, Indonesia maintained full diplomatic relations with North Vietnam and a special representation of the Viet Cong on its territory, but it also granted Chamber of Commerce status to South Vietnam in 1967.
+This restored South Vietnam's presence in Indonesia, which had severed consular relations in 1964.
+On 22 June 1970, South Vietnam established a permanent trade mission in Jakarta headed by Do Quang Nang, serving as a Consul General.
+He presented his credentials to Indonesian Foreign Minister Adam Malik on August 31.